isl/Reasoner/Readme.md

 Build - Run
 ====
-Folders src and lib contain all the files needed to build and create a jar file.
+Folder src contain all the files needed to build and create a jar file.
+This project is a Maven project, providing all the libs in pom.xml.

 Usage
 ====
-The Reasoner dependecies and licenses used are described in file [Reasoner-Dependencies-LicensesUsed.txt](https://github.com/isl/Reasoner/blob/master/Reasoner-Dependencies-LicensesUsed.txt)

 Basic usage: